InclineDigital/www.incline.digital/index.md

 Incline is a business consulting and software engineering firm established in 2005.

+Our focus is on helping businesses grow profits.
 Our services center around development, automation, and optimization.

 ### Business Optimization

-We dign into your business and identify key areas where you can increase sales, reduce churn, improve performance, and grow your profit margins.
+We dig into your business and identify key areas where you can increase sales, reduce churn, improve performance, and grow your profit margins.
 Then we make it happen.

 ### Web and App Development

 Our team builds beautiful, compelling experiences across web, mobile, and desktop.
 We can create new apps from scratch or take over maintence of existing ones.

-## Why Hire Incline?
+## Why Incline?

-Our team of experts and industry veterans knows the ins and outs of making projects successful, both on the engineering side and on the business side.
-Here's a few of our past and present clients:
+This isn't our first rodeo.
+Our team of experts and industry veterans knows the ins and outs of business and technology, and what it takes to make a project successful.

+We have experience working with a wide range of clients, including:

 * Kohls
 * Atari
 * IBM
 * Ticketmaster
 * Wine.com
-* Claires
+* Claire's
 * ...and the list goes on

+Work with Incline, and you'll be in good company.

+### Technologies

+We can work with whatever you throw at us, but some of our favorites are Node.js, React, Ruby on Rails, Python, Rust, and Swift.

-While we're not tied to any one technology, we have made several contributions to Node.js - so if you run anythin on Node, you're already running some our code.
+Incline is very supportive of Open Source - for example, if you run anything on Node.js, you're already running some our code.
 You're welcome  ;)

-## Interested?
+## Interested in learning more?

 Get in touch! hello@incline.systems